 Montague bikes emerged from a US government funded project some time ago, with the 26in-wheeled Paratrooper actually being designed for military use.
 The basic fold is a frame that swivels on itself and a front wheel that removes.
 It’s certainly not the most compact of folds, but then these are performance bikes, not quick hop folders.

 There’s a very nice looking Shimano eight-speed hub equipped version, and the Paratrooper Pro now has 27 gears, upgraded from 24.
-Montague bikes are available in the UK from 2×2.
+Montague bikes are available in the

 This Montague folder comes complete with an eight-speed hub and 700c wheels